rackerlabs/rackspace-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

-With RackConnect v2.0, if the automation feature to provision public IP addresses is enabled on your RackConnect Cloud account, then the RackConnect automation systems automatically assigns new public IP addresses to your newly built cloud servers.
+With RackConnect v2.0, if the automation feature to provision public IP addresses is enabled on your RackConnect Cloud account, then the RackConnect automation systems automatically assign new public IP addresses to your newly built cloud servers.

 With RackConnect v3.0,